 Level 4.
 Principal engineer

-Glassdoor estimates that a Level 4 software engineer can make $148,077 annually.
+Glassdoor estimates that a level 4 software engineer can make $148,077 annually.
 This figure is hard to determine due to the different titles and responsibilities of a Principal Engineer.
 In some cases, Principal engineer might be considered an executive level decision maker, which means that his/her average compensation could be in the millions.

 Level 5.
-Distinguished Engineer/Fellow
+Distinguished engineer / Fellow

 As a distinguished engineer, your annual income can't be measured in an annual basis.
 For context, Jeff Dean is the head of Google's AI division, and he makes his net worth around the hundreds of millions.